-When you become an employer, a percentage of your workers' payroll is paid to the state and federal UI departments.
-The Fiscal Agent makes sure an account is set up in your name and they make payments to that account on a quarterly basis.
+A percentage of your workers' payroll is paid to the state and federal UI departments.
+The Fiscal Agent makes sure an account is set up in your name (using your Employer Identification Number) and they make payments to that account on a quarterly basis.

 You are exempt from paying into these accounts only if your employee is a close family member, such as a spouse, parent, or child.
 That's because unemployment insurance is NOT available to employees who are close family members.
+The Fiscal Agency obtains this information when your employee is completing new hire paperwork.

 The Unemployment Insurance Division of the Department of Workforce Development (DWD) has application forms that your employee would need to complete to be considered for UI payments.
-UI payments are based on several factors, so it would be best for the employee to contact the office directly for specific information.
+UI payments are based on several factors, so it would be best for the employee to contact the UI office directly for specific information.